Optimal investment-consumption problem: post-retirement with minimum guarantee: Introduction

-Gerrard et al. \cite{kn:Ger1} study the portfolio optimization problem post-retirement when the loss function is defined totally by the wealth process and the annuitization time and consumption rate are fixed.
-In \cite{kn:Ger2}, they violate the fixed consumption rate assumption.
+Gerrard et al. \cite{kn:Ger1} study the portfolio optimization problem post-retirement when the loss function is defined by a target function on the wealth process and the annuitization time and the consumption rate are fixed.
+In \cite{kn:Ger2}, the authors violate the fixed consumption rate assumption.
 In a similar framework, Di Giacinto et al. \cite{kn:G} explore the optimal investment strategy when a minimum guarantee for the final wealth is assumed and the consumption rate is fixed.
-When the running cost is neglected, they obtain the closed form of solution.
-In this paper, in a same framework, we develop a numerical algorithm based on the policy iteration method to find approximations of the optimal investment-consumption strategies when the consumption rate is variable and a running cost for the loss function based on the consumptions is considered.
-The policy iteration method is a well studied method in finding approximations of solutions of optimal control problems, see \cite{kn:FL}, \cite{kn:SR}, in which the value function and the optimal policies are deriving iteratively to converge to the correct solution of the corresponding HJB equation.
+They obtain the closed form for the optimal strategies just in the case that the running cost is neglected.
+For the general form of the loss function, a numerical algorithm for finding approximations of optimal investment strategies is developed in \cite{kn:D}.
+Using a loss function similar to the one that is used in this work but without any constraint on the wealth process, Gerrard et al. \cite{kn:Ger3} investigate the optimal annuitization time together with the optimal consumption-investment strategies.
+Vigna \cite{kn:V} shows that the target based approach in portfolio optimization of pension funds yields portfolios that are efficient in the mean-variance setting.

+As an extension of our framework, the annuitization time can be considered as a control variable which can reduce to some extent the annuity risk, the risk that exists when the interest rate is high.
+Furthermore, since in our problem the time horizon is long, considering a non-constant interest rate model yields a more realistic framework.